 In addition, satisfactory completion of a graduation portfolio and an exhibition.
-(Exhibition only for Class of 2021 and beyond).

 Diploma designations which can be earned.
 First, a Commissioner's Seal which will be awarded to students with qualifying scores on the PSAT and/or SAT.
-To be awarded a Commissioner's Seal a student must achieve the qualifying score in Reading and Writing as well as
+To be awarded a Commissioner's Seal a student must achieve the qualifying score in Reading and Writing as well as Mathematics.

-Mathematics (As of this writing, the PSAT Reading and Writing score is 430.
-Math is 480.
-The SAT Reading and Writing score is 480.
-Math is 530.)
 A student may also earn a Seal of Bi-Literacy.
 The Seal of Bi-Literacy will be awarded to students based on qualifying scores on RIDE approved exams.
 More information will be forthcoming on these and other changes.